CLMartello/libft/README.md

 ## Usage
 1. Clone the repository.
-2. Command "make" to create archive file.
+2. Command "make" to create static library for mandatory part.
+3. Command "make bonus" to create static library to bonus part.
-3. Develop main() and compile using gcc.
+4. Develop main() and compile using gcc.
-4. Test different functions and compare with original ones.
+5. Test different functions and compare with original ones.